AndyyyYuuu/lm-is-compressor/README.md

 ---
 ## Credits
 - Developed and written by [Andy S. Yu](https://github.com/AndyyyYuuu).
 - Massive thanks to [Qihang Zhang](https://github.com/Qihang-Zhang) for his invaluable mentorship and guidance throughout this project.
+- This project was essentially a replicate of some of the experiments and methods performed in [Language Modeling is Compression](https://arxiv.org/abs/2309.10668) by Delétang et al.
 - This repository uses [nayuki/Reference-arithmetic-coding](https://github.com/nayuki/Reference-arithmetic-coding) to perform arithmetic coding.
-- This repository uses [GPT-2](https://huggingface.co/openai-community/gpt2) from Hugging Face.
-The model was originally introduced in "[Language Models are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)" by Alec Radford, Jeff Wu, Rewon Child, David Luan, Dario Amodei, and Ilya Sutskever.
+- This repository uses models from Hugging Face: [GPT-2 Small](https://huggingface.co/openai-community/gpt2), [GPT-2 Medium](https://huggingface.co/openai-community/gpt2-medium), [GPT-2 Large](https://huggingface.co/openai-community/gpt2-large), [Llama 3.2 1B](https://huggingface.co/meta-llama/Llama-3.2-1B), and [Llama 3.2 3B](https://huggingface.co/meta-llama/Llama-3.2-3B).

 ---
 ## Further Reading
-- **[Language Modeling is Compression](https://arxiv.org/abs/2309.10668) by Delétang et al.**
+- **[Language Modeling is Compression](https://arxiv.org/abs/2309.10668) by Grégoire Delétang et al.**
   - Experiments with the use of language models in text, image, and audio compression through similar methods as the ones used in this repository.
 Also shows that a compressor can be used to build a conditional generative model.
 - **[The Mathematical Theory of Communication](https://pure.mpg.de/rest/items/item_2383164_3/component/file_2383163/content) by Claude E. Shannon and Warren Weaver**
   - Recommend reading Warren Weaver's overview of Shannon's theory.